 Phyllostica Control in Cactus

-For the most part, prickly pear leaf spot does not harm the plants but it is contagious and it does damage young pads the most.
+For the most part, prickly pear leaf spot does not harm the plants, but it is contagious, and it does damage young pads the most.
 Lower pads are the most severely affected, as these are close to the ground.
 The spores spread through wind or splashing activity.

 The disease is active during the rainy season and where humidity is high.
 Once the weather changes to dry conditions, the fungus becomes inactive and falls out of the plant tissue.
 Severely affected tissue can develop many lesions, making way for the introduction of other pathogens and insects which can cause more damage than prickly pear leaf spot.

 Experts do not recommend fungicide or any other treatment for Phyllosticta fungus.
-This is probably due to the fact that the fungus is short acting and weather conditions usually improve, deactivating the disease.
+This is probably due to the fact that the fungus is short-acting and weather conditions usually improve, deactivating the disease.
 Additionally, the fungus doesn’t appear to impair the plant in most cases.

-Suggested Phyllosticta control in cactus is removal of infected parts.
+Suggested Phyllosticta control in cacti is the removal of infected parts.
 This is the case where pads have been invaded by numerous lesions and the numerous fruiting bodies pose an infection potential to the rest of the plant and surrounding species.
 Composting the infected plant material may not kill the spores.
 Therefore, bagging and discarding the pads is advised.